-Hi, I'm Vilém/Vilda, a PhD student at ETH Zürich, Switzerland supervised by Mrinmaya Sachan and Menna El-Assady.
+Hi, I'm Vilém (also Vilda), a PhD student at ETH Zürich, Switzerland supervised by Mrinmaya Sachan at LRE lab and Menna El-Assady at IVIA lab.
 I have a passion for natural language processing research, especially:

 Serious publications expand all publication collapse all publications

-Fine-Tuned Machine Translation Metrics Struggle in Unseen DomainsIn review 2024
+Fine-Tuned Machine Translation Metrics Struggle in Unseen DomainsACL 2024

 paperdatacode